 Starting a blog will not make you rich overnight but it will allow you to grow and build a nest egg.
 The best part is that you can blog about anything you want.
 From food photography to a fashion lifestyle blog, anything and everything is possible.
 If you want to start a blog from scratch, I suggest you take my free course on starting a money making blog.
 It’s newbie-friendly and takes you step-by-step on what you need to do to get up and running as soon as today.

-6. We host on Airbnb
+6. Host on Airbnb

 Also, if you love traveling and sign up through my link, you’ll get $40 in travel credit once you book a trip that $75 or more on Airbnb.